RobertTalbert/roberttalbert.github.io/_posts/2017-11-03-1klr-does-space-matter.md

 ## What did it find out?

 When the study was completed, _there was no significant difference in the course grades between the sections_.
 So according to the logic outlined above, we fail to reject the first null hypothesis.
 Usually that's considered bad.
-But, here it means something else.
-Remember that we were "supposed" to see a significant difference between the two sections with the traditional section having higher grades, because their ACT composites were higher.
+But, remember that we were "supposed" to see a significant difference between the two sections with the traditional section having higher grades, because their ACT composites were higher.
 But, we didn't.
 In fact the ALC section performed much better than their ACT scores predicted (the traditional students did about as well as expected).
 So, according to Brooks, we take this as evidence that the space really does matter.
 The space is somehow making up for the difference in student learning outcomes that "should" have been there.

-Brooks concludes that space indeed _does_ matter, since all other important variables were controlled for and the significant difference in course grades failed to materialize.

 ## What does this mean for teachers and other ordinary people?